 European Social Work Research Association Publication Series

-You can find out more about the series and how to submit a proposal here at Policy Press
+Find out more about the series and how to submit a proposal here at Policy Press.

 Killick C & Taylor BJ (2020) Assessment, Risk and Decision Making in Social Work: An Introduction.
 London: Sage.
 ISBN: 9781529702224

 This book is designed for students on qualifying social work courses.
 It focuses on the essential social work skills of undertaking assessments and making decisions in a context of risk and uncertainty.
 The book outlines a framework for this challenging aspect of practice, and considers key dimensions such as involving clients, use of assessment tools and collaboration with other professionals and decision systems such as case conferences and courts.
 Particular attention is given to analysing knowledge within assessment and forming a professional judgement.
 It addresses generic legal and ethical issues for social workers involved in safeguarding and service eligibility decision making.
 A final chapter focuses on the development of professional skills in this increasingly important area of assessment, risk and decision making.

 Coming soon in the series